-The assets of the SHICC program are invested in the Core Fund, which is managed by SWIB.
-During 2021, the Core Fund entered into reverse repurchase agreements with the State Investment Fund (SIF), for which the investment assets are managed by SWIB, as a counterparty.
+During 2022, the Core Fund entered into reverse repurchase agreements with the State Investment Fund (SIF), for which the investment assets are managed by SWIB, as a counterparty.
 The transactions were governed by a Master Repurchase Agreement and credit exposure is also managed through the transfer of margin between the Core Fund and SIF.
-As of December 31, 2021, the Core Fund held \$3.1 billion in a bilateral reverse repurchase agreement with the SIF.
+As of December 31, 2022, the Core Fund held \$4.7 billion in a bilateral reverse repurchase agreement with the SIF.
 The repurchase agreement was an overnight agreement collateralized with U.S. Treasury securities in the amount of 102%.
 The Core Fund enters into similar reverse repurchase agreements with other counterparties.
-The Core and Variable Funds are also participants in the SIF, with investments totaling \$3.7 billion and \$499 million, respectively, at December 31, 2021.
+The Core and Variable Funds are also participants in the SIF, with investments totaling \$2.2 billion and \$361.9 million, respectively, as of December 31, 2022.
 The SIF is a short-term, commingled fund with the investment objective of safety of principal and liquidity while earning a competitive money market rate of return.